 The best way to avoid having a destructive puppy is to provide your puppy with plenty of exercise and training.
-These things will take time, so in the meantime, when you go out, use a crate or a baby gate to keep your puppy in a safe area where they cannot destroy anything or hurt themselves.
+These things will take time, so in the meantime, when you go out, use a crate or a baby gate to keep your puppy in a safe area where it cannot destroy anything or hurt itself.

 Puppies do not have all their vaccines until sixteen weeks old, so be sure to keep playtime indoors or in your garden and begin training at home until your puppy can join a puppy class.

 One of the most common reasons that adult dogs are destructive is boredom!
-Many dog owners are guilty of neglecting their dogs’ basic needs, which causes boredom, leading to destructive behavior.
+Many dog owners are guilty of neglecting their dogs’ basic needs, which causes lethargy, leading to bad behavior.

-The average dog gets two short walks daily for a total of twenty minutes to forty minutes.
+The average dog gets two short walks daily for twenty to forty minutes.
 This amount of exercise is not enough!
-Depending on a dog’s breed, dogs may need as much as two hours of good aerobic exercise a day, as well as playtime with toys.
+Depending on a dog’s breed, dogs may need as much as two hours of good aerobic exercise a day and playtime with toys.

 One very effective method of keeping a dog from acting out when at home alone is to give them a longer walk in the morning.
-A longer walk makes sure that your pup is tired enough to sleep while you are at work, allowing you both to relax!
+A longer walk ensures your pup is tired enough to sleep while you are at work, allowing you both to relax!

-Not all dog parents can provide their dog with the levels of exercise they need, but fortunately, some solutions can help burn extra energy!
+Not all dog parents can provide their dogs with the levels of exercise they need, but fortunately, some solutions can help burn extra energy!

 - Interactive toys keep your dog stimulated even when you are at work!

-- A dog walker to walk and play with your dog while you are working provides extra daily exercise.
+- A dog walker to walk and play with your dog while working provides extra daily exercise.